Pablo Cabezas

 PhD

-During his PhD period in Lugo and his six months in Leiden (Netherlands), Pablo learned several techniques, being the most important one the focus of his PhD: the xenotransplantation technique in zebrafish.
-Apart from that, he learned stereomicroscopy and confocal imaging, analysis and quantification of the images with different softwares, cell culture, compounds toxicity and basic molecular techniques as PCR, qPCR, etc. Due to the nature of the xenograft technique, Pablo has a broad knowledge of the cancer field because of the collaborations he performed, allowing him to participate in projects with more different groups in different disciplines and types of cancer, providing an in vivo model to the assays.
+During his Ph.D. in Lugo and his stint in Leiden, Pablo acquired proficiency in various techniques.
+The focal point of his Ph.D. was the xenotransplantation technique in zebrafish.
+Additionally, he gained expertise in stereomicroscopy, confocal imaging, image analysis and quantification using different software, cell culture, compounds toxicity, and basic molecular techniques such as PCR and qPCR.
+Due to the collaborative nature of the xenograft technique, Pablo developed a comprehensive understanding of the cancer field, engaging in projects with diverse groups spanning various disciplines and cancer types, providing valuable in vivo models for assays.